josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 ## Debugging the Angular service worker

 Occasionally, it might be necessary to examine the Angular service worker in a running state to investigate issues or to ensure that it is operating as designed.
-Browsers provide built-in tools for debugging service workers and the Angular service worker itself includes useful debugging features.
+Browsers provide built-in tools for debugging service workers and the Angular service worker includes useful debugging features.

 ### Locating and analyzing debugging information

 The Angular service worker exposes debugging information under the `ngsw/` virtual directory.
 Currently, the single exposed URL is `ngsw/state`.
-Here is an example of this debug page's contents:
+Here is an example of the contents of this debug page:

 <code-example format="output" hideCopy language="shell">